CazYokoyama/Open-Glider-Network-Groundstation/README.md

 ## Installation

 * Install arduino ide
+	- make sure you are using the correct librarys
 * Install ESP32 Filesystem Uploader
 * Compile and upload Sketch and files (.css and .html)
 * Connect to OGN Wifi AP and configure